gobley/gobley/README.md

 #### Enabling the nightly mode and building tier 3 Rust targets

-Some targets like tvOS and watchOS are tier 3 in the Rust world (they are tier 2 in the Kotlin side).
+Some targets like tvOS and watchOS are tier 3 in the Rust world (they are tier 2 on the Kotlin side).
 Pre-built standard libraries are not available for these targets.
 To use the standard library, you must pass the `-Zbuild-std` flag to the `cargo build` command (See [here](https://doc.rust-lang.org/cargo/reference/unstable.html#build-std) for the official documentation).
-Since this flag is available only on the nightly channel, you should configure the Cargo plugin to do so.
+Since this flag is available only on the nightly channel, you should tell the Cargo plugin to use the nightly compiler to compile the standard library.

 First, download the source code of the standard library using the following command.